oat-sa/bundle-lti1p3/doc/service/platform.md

 # config/packages/security.yaml
 security:
     firewalls:
-        lti1p3_service:
+        secured_service_area:
             pattern: ^/platform/service
             stateless: true
             lti1p3_service: true
 ```

-It will automatically handle the provided access token authentication, and add a [LtiServiceToken](../../Security/Authentication/Token/Service/LtiServiceSecurityToken.php) in the [security token storage](https://symfony.com/doc/current/security.html), that you can use to retrieve your authentication context.
+It will automatically handle the provided access token authentication, and add a [LtiServiceSecurityToken](../../Security/Authentication/Token/Service/LtiServiceSecurityToken.php) in the [security token storage](https://symfony.com/doc/current/security.html), that you can use to retrieve your authentication context.

 For example: